twinfoundation/api/packages/api-rest-client/docs/reference/classes/InformationClient.md

 # Class: InformationClient

-The information service for the server.
+The client to connect to the information service.

 ## Extends